How Pixeltable Works

 Build Your First AI Workflow

-Follow these four essential steps to create powerful multimodal AI applications with Pixeltable's declarative approach.
+Four steps to create powerful multimodal AI applications with Pixeltable's declarative approach.

 1